How the New Diversity Paradigm is Helping Teams Innovate

 Organizations understand that diversity is a broad topic that includes dimensions of race, ethnicity, gender, sexual orientation, age and physical abilities.
 But it doesn’t stop there.
 Diversity also includes diversity of thought and diversity of styles, approaches and personalities.
+Understanding this new diversity paradigm and how it can affect your team’s effectiveness is key to ensuring a high level of performance.

 This expanded perspective on diversity is likely due to the overwhelming body of evidence demonstrating that organizations with more diverse teams outperform their less-diverse counterparts.
-Think about it – how effective is a team people who look alike AND think alike?
+Think about it – how effective is a team of people who look alike AND think alike?
 Or a team full of dominant personality types?
 Or a team comprised of people solely focused on the details?
 Or a team full of decisive, risk-takers?

 It’s pretty easy to see the value of having teams comprised of diverse personality types.
 But finding out where people are coming from is the first step.
 It’s not always obvious – most people don’t have that level of self-awareness.
 That’s where a comprehensive and professional personality assessment tool comes in.
 Here are the guiding principles for finding the best one: